DMARC Monitoring and Reporting: Step-by-Step Guide

-The GlockApps DMARC Monitor generates a DMARC record to receive both types of reports.
+The GlockApps DMARC Analytics generates a DMARC record to receive both types of reports.

 Example: rua=mailto:email@example.com; ruf=mailto:firstname.lastname@example.org;

-In the GlockApps DMARC Monitor, the reports are presented under the Aggregate Reports and Forensic Reports tab.
+In the GlockApps DMARC Analytics, the reports are presented under the Aggregate Reports and Forensic Reports tab.

 Aggregate reports provide valuable visibility into the health of your email sending infrastructure and help you detect authentication issues and/or malicious activity.

-The picture below represents an example of the processed aggregate report in the GlockApps DMARC Monitor where
+The picture below represents an example of the processed aggregate report in the GlockApps DMARC Analytics where

-Domain – the domain or domains where you published a DMARC record to collect DMARC data.
+DOMAIN – the domains where you published a DMARC record to collect DMARC data.

-Compliant – the number and the percentage of the email messages with passed DMARC check sent from the domain for the chosen period.
+DMARC PASS – the number of DMARC compliant messages sent from the domain for the chosen period.

-Non compliant – the number and the percentage of the email messages with failed DMARC check sent from the domain for the chosen period.
+DMARC FAIL – the number of DMARC non-compliant messages sent from the domain for the chosen period.

-SPF fail – the number of the email messages with failed SPF check sent from the domain for the chosen period.
+SPF FAIL – the number of the messages with failed SPF sent from the domain for the chosen period.

-DKIM fail – the number of the email messages with failed DKIM check sent from the domain for the chosen period.
+DKIM FAIL – the number of the messages with failed DKIM sent from the domain for the chosen period.

 The report shows the sending IP address and host name, the DMARC, SPF, DKIM check (aligned/pass/fail), the applied DMARC policy, and the total number of emails sent by the host.